Jurickson Profar Player Props: Rockies vs. Mariners

-After going 0-for-5 in his last game, Jurickson Profar and the Colorado Rockies face the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Saturday.
+The Colorado Rockies and Jurickson Profar, who went 1-for-4 with a double last time out, battle Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Mariners.
+In his previous game he had a one-hit performance (1-for-4) against the Mariners.

 Jurickson Profar Game Info & Props vs. the Mariners